Learn how to develop an advanced understanding of the evidential basis for the clinical disciplines of psychiatry, anaesthesia and neurology.

 How you will be assessed

-The course will be assessed by a combination of submitted essays, written examinations, project dissertation and viva.
-Students will be expected to pass the combined essays and written component and the combined dissertation and viva component.
+The course will be assessed by a combination of written coursework, oral presentations, written examinations, project dissertation and viva.
+Students will be expected to pass both coursework and exams associated with semester 1 and research project tasks associated with semester 2.

 What you will study